 I won’t say that the men in India are bigoted.
 It’s just that the poor guys are still trying to come to terms with the shock of the fact that women can now dare to assert their independence; that they can dare to be proud of their sexuality; AND show it off, too.

-5. While travelling at night especially, avoid traveling in buses, train-compartments, autos, tuk-tuks and other forms of public transport when you see that there is not a single, other woman passenger on board.
+- While traveling at night especially, avoid traveling in buses, train-compartments, autos, tuk-tuks and other forms of public transport when you see that there is not a single, other woman passenger on board.
 The more women you see on board, increases the level of safety you will enjoy.

-And now, we can go on to cover some of the more general situations that could face all travellers.
+And now, we can go on to cover some of the more general situations that could face all travelers.

 Finally, the real purpose of your travel away from home surroundings is to get an experience that is different.
 Experiencing difference may sometimes stretch the limits of your tolerance.
 But it surely does not need to be a dangerous or an unsafe experience.